-- A copy of your agreement with the organization sponsoring the student placed in your household. - 2.
+- 1. A copy of your agreement with the organization sponsoring the student placed in your household, - 2.
 A summary of the various items you paid to maintain the student, and - 3.
-A statement that gives: - The date the student became a member of your household, - b.
-The dates of his or her full-time attendance at school, and - c.
+A statement that gives: - a.
+The date the student became a member of your household, - b.
+The dates of the student's full-time attendance at school, and - c.
 The name and location of the school.

 Noncash contributions.
+For each noncash contribution described below, you must file with your return, a Form 8283 completed as specified in the instructions to Form 8283.
 Enter your noncash contributions on Schedule A (Form 1040), line 12.

 Total deduction over \$500.
 If your total deduction for all noncash contributions for the year is over \$500, you must complete Form 8283 and attach it to your Form 1040.
 Use Section A of Form 8283 to report noncash contributions for which you claimed a deduction of \$5,000 or less per item (or group of similar items).
 Also use Section A to report contributions of publicly traded securities.
+Note: Digital assets are not publicly traded securities for the purposes of Form 8283, unless the digital asset is publicly traded stock or indebtedness.
+If value of digital asset exceeds \$5,000, appraisal requirements will apply.
 See Deduction over \$5,000 next, for the items you must report on Section B.